Carmaker Shares Surge After Trump Mysteriously Tweets China Will Reverse Auto Tariffs

-Long-suffering European auto stocks ripped higher on Monday as they headed for their best session in years following a late night tweet from President Trump claiming that China had agreed to lower its punishing 40% tariff on US-made cars.
+Long-suffering European auto stocks ripped higher on Monday as they headed for their best session in over two years following a late night tweet from President Trump claiming that China had agreed to lower its punishing 40% tariff on US-made cars.
 Ironically, shares of German companies like Daimler and BMW outperformed US auto stocks because many of the cars they export to China are manufactured in the US.

 "China has agreed to reduce and remove tariffs on cars coming into China from the U.S. Currently the tariff is 40%," Trump said.